tigerfarm/arduino/Altair101/asm/programs/README.md

                         Flip the RUN switch (similar return key) to continue. opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
                         SUI : Subtract immediate number from register A.
-                        Subroutines: NewTest, PrintDigit, PrintStr, PrintStrln, and Error
+                        Subroutines: NewTest, PrintDigit, PrintStr, PrintStrln, and Error.
+                        Counter to display the test number.

 pPrintDigit.asm         CALL procedure to print a digit that is in register A. pPlaySoundEffects.asm   Play sound effects: on(regA=1) or off(regA=0).
 OUT 69 printString.asm         OUT : Subroutine using OUT to print DB variable strings to the serial monitor.
-                        sPrint : Subroutine to print a string. sPrintln : Subroutine to print a string and finish with a new line character.
+                        PrintStr : Subroutine to print a string.
+                        PrintStrln : Subroutine to print a string and finish with a new line character.

 -------------------------------
 Re-testing: